cxcsds/xspec-models-cxc/README.md

 # Directly using the RealArray interface

-Version 0.0.24 allows us to "directly" use the C++ interface, at the expense of using the x.RealArray type rather than NumPy arrays.
+Version 0.0.24 and later allows us to "directly" use the C++ interface, at the expense of using the x.RealArray type rather than NumPy arrays.
 The following models

 ```
 >>> x.list_models(language=x.LanguageStyle.CppStyle8)